Bus companies in Ontario: Groupe Galland

 Groupe Galland is a company providing school, coach, charter, commuter, and parcel services.
 Headquartered in Laval, Quebec, it was founded as a school bus operator in 1941.
 The business runs OC Transpo Rural Partnership Service Route 538.
 This line connected Carleton Place with Ottawa and Gatineau.

 Great Canadian Coaches

 Great Canadian Coaches is a Kitchener provider of motorcoach charters and tours which began as Travel Ventures in 1984, and changed its name in 1998.
-Many of its fleet of over 40 Prevost, Setra and MCI coaches have unique Canadian themed paint schemes.
+Many of its fleet of over 40 Prevost, VanHool and MCI coaches have unique Canadian themed paint schemes.
 It is a member of the Trailways Transportation System.

 Greyhound Canada

 Greyhound Canada, with its headquarters in Burlington, Ontario, was a subsidiary of Britain's FirstGroup, linked with the Dallas-based Greyhound Lines.
 Once Canada's largest intercity coach operator, it ceased operations on May 13, 2021.

 Healey

 Healey Transportation is located in Smiths Falls, Ontario, providing coach charters and tours from the city of Ottawa, and the counties of Lanark, Leeds and Grenville and school bus services for school boards in Eastern Ontario.
 Healey operates five Prevost coaches and over 100 school buses, mini-buses and passenger vans.